department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-11-02_TechTeam4_Preview_Environment_Architecture.md

     * Ability to make an environment public
     * Removes reliance on BRD infrastructure paradigm
     * Removes requirement for SOCKS in order to access the environment
+    * Ability to define specific versions of additional resources
   * Unsupported aspects of Platform use cases:
     * Unable to integrate with VA enterprise lower environments
     * Unable to directly promote a development environment
     * Unable to orchestrate deployments with EKS
-* TugboatQA :
+* TugboatQA : Data-first testing and review environments within a mighty serverless platform.
+The CMS team operates an "on-prem" version of Tugboat.
+This means that Tugboat environments have easy access to other VA enterprise resources.
+Tugboat is a product built specifically for creating ephemeral environments for the purpose of testing and demoing .
   * Supported aspects of Platform use cases:
-    * Ability to make an environment public
+    * Able to integrate with VA lower environments
     * Removes reliance on BRD infrastructure paradigm
-    * Removes requirement for SOCKS in order to access the environment
+    * Ability to customize the preview environment
+    * Support for mocking integrations / test data
+    * Ability to use different version of different resources
   * Unsupported aspects of Platform use cases:
-    * Unable to integrate with VA enterprise lower environments
+    * Current on-prem solution requries SOCKS access
     * Unable to directly promote a development environment
     * Unable to orchestrate deployments with EKS